AndyV773/PP5/README.md

 ### User Stories

-- Data Collection and Information Gathering - **Business Requirements 1, 2, 3**
+#### Data Collection and Information Gathering - **Business Requirements 1, 2, 3**

+- As a client, I want to be able to view and download the data, so that I can quickly gain access and insight into historical stock data

+  - **Acceptance Criteria:**

+    - The client should be able to view the historical stock data in a table format and download it as a CSV file directly from the Streamlit app

 - As a developer, I want to import historical stock data from an external data source into a Jupyter Notebook, so that I can conduct a thorough analysis of the dataset

   - **Acceptance Criteria:**

     - The stock dataset is successfully downloaded from Yahoo Finance
     - Stock data is successfully save to CSV format

-- Data Study and Visualization - **Business Requirement 1, 4**
+#### Data Study and Visualization - **Business Requirement 1, 4**

+- As a client, I want to view visual insights such as correlations and feature relationships, so that I can better understand the factors influencing stock performance and make informed decisions

+  - **Acceptance Criteria:**

+    - The client should be able to view heatmaps or similar visualizations that clearly show the correlation and predictive relationships between features in the dataset

 - As a developer, I want to visualize the dataset to identify usable information and assess missing values, So that I can better prepare the data for analysis and ensure quality before modeling

   - **Acceptance Criteria:**

     - A data profile report must be generated
     - Visualize missing data

 - As a developer, I want to extract meaningful features and define the target variable, So that the data is ready for supervised learning and exploratory analysis

   - **Acceptance Criteria:**

     - Extract features for exploratory analysis
     - Define the target variable for supervised learning

 - As a developer, I want to visualize the correlation and predictive power of all features using heatmaps, So that I can identify patterns and relationships between variables that may inform model design

   - **Acceptance Criteria:**

     - Analysis Correlation and PPS with a heat map
     - Visualizations should demonstrate the effect of cleaning

-- Data Cleaning, and Preparation - **Business Requirements 1, 2, 3**
+#### Data Cleaning, and Preparation - **Business Requirements 1, 2, 3**

+- As a client, I want to be confident that the data I see and download has been cleaned and prepared properly, so that I can trust the insights and decisions based on it

+  - **Acceptance Criteria:**

+    - The client should only be presented with cleaned and preprocessed data, with no visible missing or inaccurate values

 - As a developer, I want to implement a robust data cleaning process so that I can ensure the dataset is accurate, reliable, and of high quality

   - **Acceptance Criteria:**

     - Extract features and target data
     - All missing or null values in the dataset must be identified
     - Missing values are imputed
     - Visualize the effect of cleaning

-- Model Training, Optimization, and Validation - **Business Requirements 2, 3**
+#### Model Training, Optimization, and Validation - **Business Requirements 2, 3**

+- As a client, I want to understand how reliable the model’s predictions are, so that I can confidently use the insights to inform trading or investment decisions

+  - **Acceptance Criteria:**

+    - The client should be able to view a summary of the model’s performance, demonstrating the predictions accuracy

 - As a developer, I want to evaluate the performance of the classification model so that I can ensure its reliability and accuracy in predicting market movements

   - **Acceptance Criteria:**

     - The classification model must be evaluated using appropriate metrics such as accuracy, precision, recall, and F1-score to ensure reliability and accuracy

 - As a developer, I want to evaluate the performance of the regression model so that I can ensure its reliability and accuracy in predicting daily average stock prices

   - **Acceptance Criteria:**

     - The regression model must be evaluated using appropriate metrics such as RMSE (Root Mean Squared Error), MAE (Mean Absolute Error), and R² (Coefficient of Determination)

-- Dashboard Planning, Design, and Development - **Business Requirements 4**
+#### Dashboard Planning, Design, and Development - **Business Requirements 4**

 - As a client, I want to access the Streamlit landing page so that I can quickly gain an overview of the project

   - **Acceptance Criteria:**

     - The client should be able to quickly gain an overview of the project through the Streamlit landing page

+- As a developer, I want to design and build a clear and informative landing page in the Streamlit app, so that clients can quickly understand the purpose and key features of the project

+  - **Acceptance Criteria:**

+    - The landing page must include a concise project summary, navigation to key sections, and a professional, user-friendly layout

-- Dashboard Deployment and Release - **Business Requirements 4**
+#### Dashboard Deployment and Release - **Business Requirements 4**

+- As a client, I want to access the deployed dashboard online, so that I can interact with the application and monitor progress or results at any time

+  - **Acceptance Criteria:**

+    - The client must be able to access the fully functional Streamlit dashboard via a live URL without needing to install or configure anything

 - As a developer, I want to initiate the deployment process of my application on Render, or Heroku at an early stage so that I can conduct end-to-end manual deployment testing from the outset

   - **Acceptance Criteria:**

     - The application must be successfully deployed

 ## Hypothesis and how to validate